alexqwerty2000/Stock/README.md

 # Stock
 Get data from Yahoo finance and display it in chart

-pandas_datareader package import data from many sources like yahoo, google fnance, fed and etc bokeh help to paint a model
+Pandas_datareader package import data from many sources like yahoo, google fnance, fed and etc

+Bokeh help to paint a model

 pip3 install pandas_datareader
 pip3 install bokeh

-To start model: python3 stock.py